John Attlee, 3rd Earl Attlee: Political career

 Attlee inherited his title following his father's death in 1991 and entered the House of Lords in 1992, initially as a crossbencher.
 Shortly before the general election of 1997, he joined the Conservative Party.
-He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
+He was one of the ninety elected hereditary peers that remained in the House of Lords after the passing of the House of Lords Act 1999.

 He served as an Opposition spokesman on various subjects; immediately prior to the 2010 general election he was a spokesman for transport and an Opposition whip.
-Following the Conservative victory in that election Earl Attlee was appointed a Lord-in-waiting or Government whip in the House of Lords.
+Following the Conservative victory in that election, Attlee was appointed a Lord-in-waiting or Government whip in the House of Lords.
 He continued in that role until April 2014, when he left the government.
 He was replaced by Susan Williams, Baroness Williams of Trafford.

+He retired from the House of Lords on 26 February 2026.

 Personal life

-Earl Attlee married Teresa Ahern on 27 September 2008, in the Crypt Chapel of St Mary Undercroft, Palace of Westminster.
+Attlee married Celia Plummer in 1993, a union that ended in divorce.
+He married Teresa Ahern on 27 September 2008, in the Crypt Chapel of St Mary Undercroft, Palace of Westminster.
 Lady Attlee is the younger daughter of Mortimer Ahern, of Malvern, Worcestershire.
 Should Lord Attlee die without a son, the earldom will become extinct.